 Enjoy the Sights and Sounds of the Gilded Age

 Five remarkable audio tours bring you a new and unique perspective on the lives of the people who lived and worked in the grand mansions of the Gilded Age in Newport.
 Explore The Breakers, Marble House, The Elms and Rosecliff at your own pace with our state-of-the-art digital audio players.
-At The Breakers, choose from the main audio tour or a Family Tour, which piques the imagination of youngsters and their parents with a tour narrated by The Breakers itself, and a number of fanciful characters.

 Based on personal diaries, letters, records and oral histories, the audio tours offer the personal stories of the men and women who lived in each house and the household staff who cared for them.